Visiting During COVID‑19

 The Visiting Program may be subject to suspension without advanced notice.
 Visitors should check this website for status updates prior to their scheduled visit.

 Youth will be subject to the COVID-19 screening process prior to leaving their living unit, and shall not be allowed to visit should they display symptoms of COVID-19 or are on quarantine or isolation status.

-Fully vaccinated visitors do not have to show a negative test if they can provide their vaccination card indicating they are two weeks past the final injection of their vaccination series.
+Fully vaccinated visitors must provide a copy of their vaccination card indicating they are two weeks past the final injection of their vaccination series.

 Visitors are required to arrive at least one hour before their scheduled visit.
 Visitors will be subject to a COVID-19 screening including touchless temperature screening and a verbal questionnaire.